 Date

 Name of School

-Dear(Name o : of Principal)
+Dear: (Name of Principal)

-I am the parent/le egal guardian of (student name) ,, who (date of birth)
+I am the parent/legal guardian of,, who,, date of birth)

 is in the grade.
-I suspe ct he/she has a disability that is affecting his/her educ ation.
+I suspect he/she has a disability that is affecting his/her education.
 Please evaluate him/her to

-see if he/she has s a disability as define d by Section 504 of the Rehabilitation Act of 1973 or the ADA and may be eligible for
+see if he/she has a disability as defined by Section 504 of the Rehabilitation Act of 1973 or the ADA and may be eligible for

-accommodations and/or related service es.
+accommodations and/or related services.

-Nature of disabili ty:
+Nature of disability:

-Medical or other arding this disability (che eck one)
+Medical or other evaluation records regarding this disability (check one) are or are not available.

-or I will not make them available to an evaluat ion team.
+These records (check one) I will or I will not make them available to an evaluation team.

-• , a response to this request.
+Thank you for your help.
+I look forward to hearing from you with a response to this request.

 Sincerely,

 Parent/Guardian Name

 Address

-Telephone Numb per
+Telephone Number